 318 C.E.

 Paul of Lebaba, a Marcionite presbyter, erected a church in the Syrian village of Lebaba on October 1st, 318 C.E.
-The inscription within the church is the oldest known surviving inscribed reference to Jesus.
-The full inscription is below: “The meeting-house of the Marcionites, in the village of Lebaba, of the Lord and Saviour Jesus the Good – Erected by the forethought of Paul a presbyter, in the year 630 Seleucid era.”
+The inscription within the church is the oldest known surviving inscribed reference to Jesus: “The meeting-house of the Marcionites, in the village of Lebaba, of the Lord and Saviour Jesus the Good – Erected by the forethought of Paul a presbyter, in the year 630 Seleucid era.”

 324 C.E.